 There’s a wide variety of terpenes that could provide various therapeutic effects that I have listed below.
 If you choose to use CBD or cannabis strains like Sativa or Indica (THC cannabis), then terpenes are one factor to be aware of in that their presence within specific strains may help with specific therapeutic goals.

 Found in: Lemon Grass, Hops, Mango, Thyme

-Effects: Calming, Anti-Inflammatory, May Help With Insomnia and Pain
+Effects: Calming, May Help With Discomfort and Sleep*

 Other Features: Possesses Anti-Fungal, Antibacterial Properties (Sahu 2013)*

 Found in: Citrus Fruit Rinds, Rosemary, Juniper, Peppermint

 Other Features: Limonene Enhances the Properties of Other Terpenes*

 Found in: Nutmeg, Tea, Cumin, Lilacs

 Effects: Anti-bacterial and Possibly Soothing Swelling*